IBMStreams/streamsx.sttgateway/_docs/230-user_watson_stt_usage_patterns.md

 1. **nVoiceCallsProcessed**: It shows the total number of voice calls processed by this operator instance.

+2. **nVoiceCallsThrottled**: It shows the total number of voice calls throttled by this operator instance.

-2. **nSpeechDataBytesReceived**: It shows the total number of speech data bytes received by this operator instance.
+3. **nSpeechDataBytesReceived**: It shows the total number of speech data bytes received by this operator instance.

-3. **nOutputTuplesSent**: It shows the total number of output tuples emitted by this operator instance.
+4. **nOutputTuplesSent**: It shows the total number of output tuples emitted by this operator instance.

-4. **nTlsPort**: It shows the TLS port number configured for this operator.
+5. **nTlsPort**: It shows the TLS port number configured for this operator.

-5. **nNonTlsPortNeeded**: It shows whether the user has configured to exchange data via a non-TLS port.
+6. **nNonTlsPortNeeded**: It shows whether the user has configured to exchange data via a non-TLS port.

-6. **nNonTlsPort**: It shows the Non-TLS port number configured for this operator.
+7. **nNonTlsPort**: It shows the Non-TLS port number configured for this operator.

 ## Running the example application that use the IBMVoiceGatewaySource operator
 There is a working example included within this toolkit.
 You can use it as a reference to learn more about putting this operator to use in your own applications.
 You can use similar streamtool submitjob commands as shown below in your own applications.